 Parameter Description Unit Select the stacking unit ID of the Switch that will be configured here.
+This option is only available when stacking is enabled.
 From Port - To Port Select the range of ports that will be used for this configuration here.
 Status Select to enable or disable the MAC address learning function on the ports specified here.